Eurasian Connectivity: Data-Driven Regional Studies

 Russian Students:

-- English proficiency B2+
+- English proficiency at B2 level or above

 International Students:

-- English proficiency B2+
+- English proficiency at B2 level or above

-- Energy and transport companies
+- energy and transport companies

-- Research centers and think tanks
+- research centres and think tanks

-- Management consulting
+- management consulting

-- Government agencies
+- government agencies

 -